Azure/reliable-web-app-pattern-java/prod-deployment.md

     >
     > Now that the tunnel is open, change back to use the original terminal session to deploy the code.

-1. From the first terminal, use the following SCP command to upload the code to the jump host (use the JUMPBOX_PASSWORD you created to authenticate the SCP command):
+1. From the first terminal, use the following SCP command to upload the code to the jump box (use the JUMPBOX_PASSWORD you created to authenticate the SCP command):

     ```shell
     scp -P 50022 -r src/contoso-fiber/target/*.jar azureuser@localhost:/home/azureuser
     ```

-1. Run the following command to start a shell session on the jump host:
+1. Run the following command to start a shell session on the jump box:

     ```shell